Posted on

 And to observe your customer’s’ behavior and keep a check on your churn rate, use Putler.

-Churn is quite a tricky subject that is why we get lots of the same questions on it again and again.
-So, Here are the frequently asked questions on churn with our answers.
+Churn is quite a tricky subject which is why we get lots of the same questions on it time and again.

 What’s a good churn rate?

-Average churn rates vary between 2% – 8% (of MRR), according to our churn studies.
-Hence, low churn rate i.e. 2% would be considered good.
-Yet it depends on the company’s age too; for 10+ year old companies 2-4% churn and for younger companies 4% – 24%.
+Hence, a low churn rate i.e. 2% would be considered good.
+Yet it depends on the company’s age too; for 10+ year-old companies 2-4% churn and for younger companies 4% – 24%.

 What’s the negative churn rate?

-Negative churn rate is considered to occur when added revenue generated from new customers surpasses lost revenue generated from churned customers.
+A negative churn rate is considered to occur when added revenue generated from new customers surpasses lost revenue generated from churned customers.
 It is generally caused by: add-ons, service options, upgrades, etc.

 Does churn rate impact retention?